 - Gore-Tex Paclite shell is not a great ventilator.

-Arc’teryx is best known for their premium hardshells, but they also dip into the mid-range Gore-Tex Paclite market with the Beta SL.
-While the Minimalist and Beta share a basic design with the 2.5-layer construction, the differences quickly become apparent.
-The Arc’teryx is built for the backcountry with a trimmed down athletic shape, simplistic feature set, and very light 11.1-ounce weight.
-This gives it a 4-ounce advantage over the Minimalist and it packs down much smaller, too.
-If you’re needing excellent emergency weather protection at minimal weight, the Beta SL is the clear choice.
-However, the Arc’teryx piece costs an additional $110, doesn’t include pit zips so it isn’t as versatile, and the high, hipbelt-compatible pockets hurt its everyday usability.
-It’s a great specialized piece, but the Minimalist is the superior overall rain jacket.
+Arc’teryx is best known for their premium hardshells, but they also dip into the mid-range, hiking rain jacket market with the Zeta SL.
+While the Minimalist and Zeta share a basic Gore-Tex Paclite design, the differences quickly become apparent.
+The Arc’teryx is built for the backcountry with a simplistic feature set, upgraded, more breathable Paclite Plus construction, and very light 10.9-ounce weight.
+This gives it a 2-ounce advantage over the Minimalist and it packs down much smaller, too.
+If you’re needing excellent emergency weather protection at minimal weight, the Zeta SL is the clear choice.
+However, the Arc’teryx piece costs an additional $100, doesn’t include pit zips, and not everyone will like the trim fit for daily wear.
+It’s a great piece, but the Minimalist is the superior overall rain jacket.

-A final option to consider is Marmot’s own PreCip.
-To start, the two are built very differently: whereas the Minimalist has high quality and substantial Gore-Tex, the PreCip is made with a thin 2.5-layer NanoPro.
-The PreCip is also $89 cheaper and 5 ounces lighter, but is a clear step down in weather protection and long-term durability (for more, see our in-depth PreCip review).
+A final option to consider is Marmot’s own PreCip Eco.
+To start, the two are built very differently: whereas the Minimalist has high-quality and substantial Gore-Tex, the PreCip is made with a thin 2.5-layer NanoPro Eco.
+The PreCip also is $99 cheaper and around 3 ounces lighter, but it represents a clear step down in weather protection and long-term durability (for more, see our in-depth PreCip review).
 A choice between the two should come down to priorities: if you want a lightweight jacket that excels around town and for stuffing away in a suitcase or backpack, go with the PreCip.
-If you want stronger weather resistance, classier looks, and a premium build, the Minimalist is the ticket.
+If you want better weather resistance, classier looks, and a premium build, the Minimalist is the ticket.